chanjunren/chanjunren.github.io/website/docs/Backend/Database/Elastic Search/chapter-4.md

 4. If successful, forwards new version of the document in parallel to replica shards, reports success to rqeuesting node => reports success to client

-:::note
-Document-Based Replication is used
+:::note Document-Based Replication is used

-i.e. instead of just forwarding the change, the entire updated document is forwarded
+Instead of just forwarding the change, the entire updated document is forwarded

 Ensures that changs arrive in the same order they were sent
 :::